Why study Hispanic Studies with Arabic at Warwick?

 You will work closely with leading researchers whose specialisms range from contemporary Spain to Latin America, via Galicia, the Caribbean, the Atlantic and even the UK.
 In your first year, you will follow a core Spanish language programme at either beginner or advanced level, and depending on your degree course either one or two core cultural modules.

 You will spend one year of your course abroad, which may involve a British Council teaching assistantship, an international work placement, or university study at one of our carefully chosen partner institutions in Spain, the Caribbean or Latin America.
+You can spend your year abroad either in a Spanish-speaking country for the whole year, or you can split your time between a Spanish-speaking country and an Arabic-speaking country (subject to the approval of exchange partners).

 Arabic can only be taken at beginner level or post-GCSE level maximum.
 You will develop your linguistic skills by taking a language module in your first, second and fourth years.
 By the end of the course you will be expected to reach B2 standard (CEFR) in Arabic (this approximates to A Level).